-The UK live music accessibility charity Attitude is Everything developed the original guides in English language only.
-We are now delighted to say that, with British Council support, these guides have been translated many times over so that the advice can be shared far and wide around the world.
-Please take a look and help us spread the world online with the DIY Access Guide campaign.
+The UK live music accessibility charity Attitude is Everything developed the original guides in English.
+We are now delighted to say that, with British Council support, these guides have been translated so that the advice can be shared far and wide around the world.
+Please take a look and help us spread the world online.

 DIY Access Guide